Hampton Court Palace: King's Beasts

-Transport links

-The palace is served by Hampton Court railway station which is immediately to the south of Hampton Court Bridge in East Molesey, and by London bus routes 111, 216, 411 and R68 from Kingston and Richmond.

 Cultural appearances and influence

-Florham, USA
+Florham, United States

-Inspired by Wren's work at Hampton Court, the American Vanderbilt family modelled their estate known as Florham, in Madison, New Jersey, US after it.
+Inspired by Wren's work at Hampton Court, the American Vanderbilt family modelled their estate known as Florham, in Madison, New Jersey, US, after it.
 Florham was commissioned by Florence Adele Vanderbilt Twombly and Hamilton McKown Twombly from McKim, Mead & White.
 It was built in 1893.

 Film location

-The palace has been used as a location for filming film and television shows, including The Private Life of Henry VIII, Three Men In A Boat (1956), Vanity Fair (2004), Little Dorrit (2008), John Adams (2008), The Young Victoria, Pirates of the Caribbean: On Stranger Tides, Sherlock Holmes: A Game of Shadows, The Theory of Everything, Cinderella (2015), Mamma Mia: Here We Go Again!, The Favourite, Belgravia (2020), The Great (2020), and Bridgerton.
+The palace has been used as a location for filming film and television shows, including The Private Life of Henry VIII, Three Men In A Boat, A Man For All Seasons, Vanity Fair, Little Dorrit, John Adams (2008), The Young Victoria, Pirates of the Caribbean: On Stranger Tides, Sherlock Holmes: A Game of Shadows, The Theory of Everything, Cinderella, Mamma Mia: Here We Go Again!, The Favourite, Belgravia, The Great, and Bridgerton.
+Some scenes of the spin-off series, Queen Charlotte: A Bridgerton Story, were also filmed at the palace, as was the King's staircase in The Sandman and Renegade Nell.

+Poetry

+Lydia Sigourney's poem Hampton Court records a visit to the palace with the bridal party following a wedding in March, 1841.
+It was published in her Pleasant Memories of Pleasant Lands in 1842.